HomeArticle

 Jassy's Memo

-MeshClaw is Amazon's AI entry - point for employees, and it is connected to Claude in the background.
+MeshClaw is Amazon's AI gateway for employees, and it is connected to Claude.

 Amazon's push for AI is obvious.
 According to reports, the company has set an internal goal: over 80% of developers must use AI tools every week, and an internal leaderboard has been launched to track each person's token consumption.

-The original intention is of course good, but it gets distorted once it reaches the employees.
-The problem isn't entirely with the employees; the root of token anxiety actually lies at the top of the company.
+The original intention is of course good, but it has taken a wrong turn in the hands of employees.
+The problem doesn't entirely lie with the employees.
+The root cause of token anxiety actually lies at the top of the company.

-In June 2025, Amazon CEO Andy Jassy sent an open memo to all employees, directly suggesting that employees "use and experiment with AI whenever there's an opportunity."
-He also wrote that those who embrace the AI transformation will "be in a more advantageous position to have a high impact."
+In June 2025, Amazon CEO Andy Jassy sent an open memo to all employees, directly suggesting that employees "use and experiment with AI whenever possible."
+He also wrote that those who embrace the AI transformation will "be in a more advantageous position and have a high - impact."

 https://www.aboutamazon.com/news/company-news/amazon-ceo-andy-jassy-on-generative-ai

-In Jassy's memo, the sentence "Be curious about AI...
-Use and test AI whenever there's an opportunity" was read by employees as having another meaning: tokenmaxxing.
+In Jassy's memo, the sentence "Stay curious about AI... use and test AI whenever possible" was read by employees as having another meaning: tokenmaxxing.

-By directly linking "embracing AI" with "having a high impact" in the memo, Jassy has put every ordinary employee into a state of token anxiety: Is my current AI usage enough?
+Jassy directly linked "embracing AI" with "having a high - impact" in the memo, putting every ordinary employee into a state of token anxiety: Is my current AI usage enough?

 More importantly, Jassy also wrote in the same memo that in the next few years, as AI is widely used across the company, Amazon expects the size of its corporate workforce to decline.

 Amazon officially states that token data will not be used for performance evaluations, but according to employees, managers are still keeping an eye on the leaderboard.
-In this atmosphere, it's self - evident: the more tokens you use, the safer you are.
+The message in this atmosphere is clear: the more tokens you use, the safer you are.

 This is a classic example of reverse clock - in under the Internet OKR system, where employees are playing a game against a quantitative indicator.